1839 Massachusetts gubernatorial election: Campaign

-In the 1838 term, Governor Everett directed the Whig legislature to pass moral legislation, including a bill barring the imprisonment of debtors and a bill promoted by temperance activists that banned the sale of liquor in quantities less than 15 USgal.
-Everett also campaigned on the state's rapid economic recovery from the Panic of 1837 and an end to direct taxation.
-Everett emphasized the debtor bill's effect on mariners, who had been excluded from previously debtor protection laws.
-Everett also elaborated on his record of establishing and reforming state institutions: a state lunatic hospital, an improved penitentiary system, and a set-aside state education fund under the direction of Horace Mann.
+In the 1838 term, Everett and the Whig legislature enacted reform legislation, including a bill barring imprisonment of debtors and a temperance bill that banned the sale of liquor in quantities less than 15 USgal.
+In addition to his legislative achievements, Everett campaigned on the state's rapid recovery from the financial crisis of 1837 and ending direct taxation.
+Everett emphasized the debtor bill's inclusion of mariners, who had been excluded from previously debtor protection laws.
+Everett also campaigned on his record of establishing and reforming state institutions, including a state lunatics' hospital, an improved penitentiary system, and a set-aside state education fund under the direction of Horace Mann.

-Despite the fact that their candidate was the first president of the American Temperance Society, Massachusetts Democrats led by George Bancroft argued that the liquor law was discriminatory against Catholic immigrants and poor urbanites.
-Everett also drew opposition over a bill requiring volunteer militias to pay an annual fee of $5; as a result, a "military ticket" was nominated against Everett Whigs in many parts of the state.
+Despite the fact that Morton was the first president of the American Temperance Society, Democrats (led by George Bancroft) argued the liquor law was discriminatory against Catholic immigrants and poor urbanites.
+Everett was also criticized for a bill requiring volunteer militias to pay the state an annual fee of $5; as a result, a "military ticket" was nominated in many parts of the state against Whigs.
 National politics, such as the independent treasury system issue, were largely left out of the opposition campaign.